Recurse Center

 • Put books back in the library, and board games back on their dedicated shelves.
 Please don't use books as monitor lifts—we have yoga blocks you can use instead.

 • Make sure the tops of cubbies and desks are neat when you leave.
-If you're a current Recurser and would like to keep a few items in the space, you can choose a cubby to store things in on your first day.
+If you're a current Recurser and would like to keep a few items in the space, you can choose a cubby to store them in.

 • Let us know if we're running low on something.
 We order soap, paper goods, coffee, tea and oat milk regularly—let us know if we're almost out and we'll order more.
 Also, if there's something you think would be a useful addition to the space, tell us!